MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Get-AzureOSDisk](./Get-AzureOSDisk.md)
-Gets the operating system disk of an azure_2 virtual machine.
+Gets the operating system disk of an Azure virtual machine.

 ### [Get-AzureOSVersion](./Get-AzureOSVersion.md)
-Lists all azure_2 guest operating systems.
+Lists all Azure guest operating systems.

 ### [Get-AzurePublicIP](./Get-AzurePublicIP.md)
-Gets the Public IP information for an azure_2 virtual machine.
+Gets the Public IP information for an Azure virtual machine.

 ### [Get-AzureRemoteDesktopFile](./Get-AzureRemoteDesktopFile.md)
-Gets an RDP file for an azure_2 virtual machine.
+Gets an RDP file for an Azure virtual machine.

 ### [Get-AzureReservedIP](./Get-AzureReservedIP.md)